 Painters get a lot of money painting oak trim white, or any wood trim for that matter.
 But they charge a lot because it’s time-consuming: not because it’s hard.
 Here is how to paint over stained wood.

-1. Degloss — I want you to Bond, Mr. Bond.
+1. Degloss any sealer — I want you to Bond, Mr. Bond.